-If you’re thinking about hiring a marketing person for your business, we have some very blunt advice you won’t hear anywhere else.
+If you’re considering hiring a marketing person for your business, we have some very blunt advice you won’t hear anywhere else.

 Why?
 We’re a professional content marketing agency with a multi-discipline team, many of whom started their careers as in-house marketers.
-We also work with small businesses on a daily basis.
+We also work with small businesses daily.

-In short, we know how to help businesses just like your reach their marketing goals.
+In short, we know how to help businesses just like yours reach their marketing goals.
 It’s what we do.
 Of course, we also have a horse in this race.
-That is, companies work with agencies like us as an alternative to bringing their marketing efforts in house.
+That is, companies work with agencies like us as an alternative to bringing their marketing efforts in-house.

 With that in mind, let’s think about a very basic question.